thindil/steamsky/bin/doc/CONTRIBUTING.md

   rule of a good problem report is to give enough information to allow other people to reproduce the problem.
 It may be in the form of the steps which are needed for recreating this problem.
-* If the game crashed, in most cases it should create file *error.log* in *data* directory.
+* If the game crashed, in most cases it should save the game.
 It will be a lot of help if you can attach that file to the bug report.
-Every bug information in this file contains: Date when the crash occured, version of the game used, the source code file and line in this file.
-  If game can't discover the source code file, it writes memory address instead.
-  You can check this last information by using command `addr2line` in the directory where *steamsky* executable file is.
-Example:

-  `addr2line -e steamsky [here full list of memory addresses from error.log]`
+Also, it will be helpfull, if you attach copied and pasted information contained in error report window from "Technical information" section.

 ### Example of bug report: